 Clearly I love food, but wine has also been a passion of mine for many years.
 I took a wine course with one of my best friends Alyssa many moons ago (doesn’t seem like that long ago, but it was over 10 years now, I suppose that’s what happens when you get older) and since then have loved finding food and wine that tastes good together.
 I will admit that one of my favourite things in the world to do is to pour a glass of wine, put on some Frank Sinatra and cook with my talented hubby Charles.
 It’s our happy place.

 Sandhill is a local winery in my hometown Kelowna, and let me tell you they really have it all figured out.
 The award-winning winemaker Howard Soon is pure genius, creating wines that are truly top notch.
-I picked out three of my favourites this month to put together an Okanagan-inspired food and wine pairing menu below complete with simple fresh recipes for you to enjoy, including a Peach Chèvre Crostini, Salmon Cakes and Creamy Mushroom Ragu!
+I picked out three of my favourites this month to put together an Okanagan-inspired food and wine pairing menu below complete with simple fresh recipes for you to enjoy, including a Peach Chèvre Crostini, and a Creamy Mushroom Ragu!

 Peach, Chèvre and Honey Crostini

 These are insanely easy to make and really show off the flavours of these beautiful local ingredients!
 I’ve left the quantities out, you can make as few or as many as you want to make!

 - Plain local goat cheese

 - Sliced fresh peaches

 - Local honey

 Spread the goat cheese in a thin layer on one side of each piece of toasted baguette, top with a slice or two of the peaches, and place on your platter.
 Continue until you have as many crostini as you are going to serve.
 Drizzle lightly with the honey and place a small sprigs of thyme on each crostini before serving.